qamro/data-scraping-programs/README.md

 ## Notes on scaling to real production use

-- Always add delays between requests when scraping a real business's site — the delays and concurrency caps in these scripts are intentional, not just style choices.
+- Always add delays between requests when scraping a real business's site, the delays and concurrency caps in these scripts are intentional, not just style choices.
 - Respect `robots.txt` and a site's Terms of Service before scraping it.
 - Log everything (all three programs already do this) so you can diagnose failures without re-running blind.
 - For sites that require login/session cookies, you'll need to extend Programs 1/2 to authenticate first and reuse the session/cookies on subsequent requests.

+---

+## Author

+Built by **Bakhouche Mohamed Qamar Eddine**

+---

 ## License